[ Printer Friendly Version ] [ Report Abuse ]

 “What made you say that one?” the old man asked, his bright gaze fixed on her.
 Through her hair she looked back to him.

 “I guessed.”
-Delphia said slowly, her brows furrowed.
+Delphia said slowly, her brows furrowed as if it were obvious.

 “An amazing daughter you have, Braxton.” said Ollivander as Delphia handed him the galleons.
 Braxton nodded kindly at him and ushered Delphia out of the store.